-- You must clearly analyze and address your company’s opportunities, threats, strengths and weaknesses.
+- You must clearly analyze and address your company’s opportunities, threats, strengths, and weaknesses.

 - You must have a realistic and detailed understanding of the marketplace and the economy.

 Contingency planning makes you proactive and serves as a source of innovation and business growth in and of itself (double win!).
 In short, a good contingency represents a researched and vetted realistic opportunity.
-If disaster strikes, activate contingencies in order to fill a void.
+If disaster strikes, activate contingencies to fill a void.

 With a developed successor in place, managers are primed to move into new positions and pursue opportunities when those arise as well.
-Therefore, succession candidates must be groomed, developed and prepared to step into a new role when the opportunity arises so that the multi-shift can happen simultaneously as needed (not to put off until candidates are “ready”).
+Therefore, succession candidates must be groomed, developed, and prepared to step into a new role when the opportunity arises so that the multi-shift can happen as needed.
 You won’t experience that lag time trying to figure out who can take over their responsibilities and continue on your path to growth without wasting time or additional resources.

-The Planning Process—An Obvious Non-negotiable to Long-term Success
+Non-negotiable to Long-term Success

 Whether or not you utilize an open-book management style at your company, implementing a solid and consistent process for financial, strategic, contingency, and succession planning will create a strong foundation for your business as well as set your company up for sustainable business success.
 These four key planning processes mean setting your organization up for high levels of growth and success, a goal that just about every business has in common.